 You represent so many.
 Though not all of them look like you.
 Their skin may be different, their language unknown to you and their Gods worshipped by different names, but they stand next to you.
 Fighting the same war, on the same side, suffering the same horror and violence.

-As you read your letter, my grandfather, Vir Singh Randhawa, who is with the 15th Sikh Regiment in France, may be reading his also.
+As you read your letter, my grandfather, Bir Singh Randhawa, from the 25th Punjabis, seconded to a Punjabi Regiment in France, may be reading his also.
 Are you both thinking of the homes left behind?
 As you remember the peace of your English streets, he is remembering the light of his sun-drenched fields in the Punjab.
 As you wonder if you’ll ever see your family again, he is wondering the same.
 As you shout your war cry and run into battle, he shouts his war cry and runs into battle.
 Fighting the same war, in the same terrible fields, he is your unknown soldier.

 I abhor war and see it as the greatest tragedy we inflict upon ourselves, and believe that if we so willed it, we could evolve pathways to peace.
 I can only imagine the suffering and desperation you endure and honour your’s and my grandfather’s principles, sacrifice, strength and courage.

 From wars to words: three decades later, my father rides his horse through the dark and dangerous countryside of partition Punjab, risking his life, to deliver to safety five copies of the Guru Granth Sahib, the Sikh holy book.
 Villages, which feared the atrocities and brutalities unleashed by the partition have entrusted their copies to my family’s care.